-EXAMPLE A personnel class can be associated to a qualification test specification without reference to a property, such as a qualification test specification for a fork truck operator, in which the test determined if the person is a member of the class of fork truck operators.

 Personnel class property

 Properties of a personnel class shall be presented as personnel class properties.
 Each personnel class shall have zero or more recognized properties.
 Table 14 lists the attributes of the personnel class property object.

 NOTE Examples of personnel class properties for the personnel class operators are class 1 certified, class 2 certified, night shift, and exposure hours.